BYUCS235/TemplatesMap/README.md

 # Templates for Maps
 The syntax for templates can be kind of confusing.
 It is a little more confusing when dealing with a map where you have a "Name" and a "Value" that can each take on different types.
-This tuturial will help you with the syntax details so that you can get into the fun part of programming your map.
+This tutorial will help you with the syntax details so that you can get into the fun part of programming your map.

 To start out, lets look at the syntax for a normal template class that we might want to make for our HashMap.
 ```c++